xapian/xapian-gsoc-proposal/proposal.rst

 up work if any present.

 **Stretch Goal:**

+- Implement latex to mathml converter for document and query containg latex math expression.
+Write test and document it.

-Adding re-ranking stage - as this process is quite complex, it is attempted only if at least a week time remains after the completion of promised deliverables.
+- Adding re-ranking stage - as this process is quite complex, it is attempted only if at least a week time remains after the completion of promised deliverables.

 Previous Discussion of your Project
 -----------------------------------